Patricia J. Grant, Ed.D.

 Daniela Brancaforte, Ph.D.

-Prior to arriving at Georgetown, Brancaforte worked as a social science research consultant, co-founded and managed a service-disabled veteran-owned small business for 10 years.
+Prior to arriving at Georgetown, Brancaforte worked as a social science research consultant and co-founded and managed a service-disabled veteran-owned small business for 10 years.
 Her doctoral work was based on her qualitative research of U.S. military culture and the challenges experienced by military spouses, which she continued through her consulting work improving programs for veterans and military families.
 Brancaforte has lived and studied extensively in Europe and Latin America, speaks Spanish, German, and Italian, and enjoys traveling and visiting other countries.
-In her free time, she plays soccer, spoils her rescue dog, enjoys time with her family, travels and reads as much as possible.
+In her free time, she plays soccer, spoils her rescue dog, enjoys time with her family, travels, and reads as much as possible.